 Hello!
 I am a Ph.D. student at Penn State in the College of IST, where I work on machine learning, natural language processing, and data mining, advised by Xiang Zhang.
 I received my M.S. in Optimization at the University of Chinese Academy of Sciences, where I was advised by Yingjie Tian.
 I received my B.E. at the Renmin University of China, advised by Wei Xu.

-In the summer of 2020, I was an intern research scientist at Moffett AI fortunately supervised by Ian En-Hsu Yen, working on model compression and inference acceleration.
-I also spent two wonderful summers (2019, 2018) as Research Intern advised by Wei Cheng and Haifeng Chen at NEC Labs America in the Data Science team, working on trend learning and anomaly precursor detection in time series.
+In the summer of 2021, I am a research intern at Microsoft Research (MSR) working with Subho, Xiaodong and Dey, exploring neural architecture search for efficient Transformer models.
+In 2020, I was an intern research scientist at Moffett AI luckily advised by Ian En-Hsu Yen, studying model compression and few-shot knowledge distillation.
+I also spent two wonderful summers (2019, 2018) as a research intern advised by Wei Cheng and Haifeng Chen at NEC Labs America, working on contrastive learning and multi-task learning in multivariate time series.